cfw-guide/ios.cfw.guide/docs/en_US/updating/futurerestore.md

 :::

 1. Open the TrollNonce app
 2. Select the `Set Nonce` option, then input the generator value you found in your blob into the box.
-Click `Set`
+Tap `Set`

 ::: danger